Behavior Management

 Lying and Exaggeration

 “Lying” in individuals with LND has been described since the 1960s.
 This behavior is often misinterpreted and is better thought of as a form of over-exaggeration rather than lying.
+Mostly benign, except for false accusations of abuse.
+Accusations must be investigated, however a pattern of false accusations is readily identified.
+Suicidal thoughts almost universally fall into this form of LN behaviors.

 Examples: False accusations, suicidal thoughts.